What You Need to Know About Overdraft Fees

 - Transactions made through the Automated Clearing House (“ACH”)

-We generally will not authorize overdrafts for the following types of transactions if you only have Basic Overdraft Coverage:
+We generally do not authorize and pay overdrafts for the following types of transactions if you only have Basic Overdraft Coverage:

 What fees will I be charged if Arvest Bank pays my overdraft?

-We will charge you an Insufficient Funds/Overdraft fee of $17 each time we pay an overdraft.
+We will charge you a fee of $17 each time we pay an overdraft.
+You will not be charged a fee if we return the transaction unpaid.

 What if I want Arvest Bank to authorize and pay overdrafts on my ATM and everyday debit card transactions?